The Life Sciences Law Review: Venezuela

 After reviewing all the relevant documents and carrying out a pharmacological, physicochemical and microbiological analysis of the product, the Review Board of the INHRR issues a report stating the approved dosage, indications and contraindications of the product.
 This report is published in the Bulletin of the Review Board and then the INHRR issues an official communication containing the sanitary registration certificate (or marketing authorisation), which is later ratified by a resolution of the MPPS and published in the Official Gazette (in which all laws, regulations and main administrative authorisations are published).

 Medicines are not granted patents, in line with the Intellectual Property Law (1955).
 There are patents in existence that were granted during the period that Venezuela was part of the Andean Community of Nations (CAN); however, application of the Intellectual Property Law was resumed in 2008.
 There are no legal regulations that provide for extensions to patent terms.

 There is also no special law that governs protection of the exclusivity of regulatory data; however, Venezuela is a signatory to the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), which establishes the minimum data protection standards that each Member State must provide.
 Pharmaceutical companies do not have an exclusive right to market medicines.
-Likewise, medicines should not be prescribed under the name of a specific brand, but by the active principle ingredients or the International Common Denomination.
+Likewise, medicines should not be prescribed under the name of a specific brand, but by the active principal ingredients or the International Common Denomination.